mattrayner/pykobold/README.md

-# pybotvac
+# pykobold
 This is an unofficial API for controlling Neato Botvac Connected vacuum robots.
-The code is based on https://github.com/kangguru/botvac and credit for reverse engineering the API goes to [Lars Brillert @kangguru](https://github.com/kangguru)
+The code is based on https://github.com/Santobert/pybotvac and https://github.com/kangguru/botvac and credit for reverse engineering the API goes to
+[Lars Brillert @kangguru](https://github.com/kangguru)

 ## Disclaimer